daveads/daveads.github.io/content/writing/2025-11-30-outsourcing-your-brain.md

 +++
-title = "outsourcing your brain" date = 2025-11-30
+title = "Outsourcing your brain" date = 2025-11-30
 +++